Wichita parents react to students possibly returning to limited in-person learning

 Wassell says he is on board with on site learning mixed with some learning at home.

-Wassell said, “My son, who is a sophomore, wants to go back to school.
-I feel like there is a way they could do a hybrid type situation I think that would be best.”
+“My son, who is a sophomore, wants to go back to school.
+I feel like there is a way they could do a hybrid type situation I think that would be best,” Wassell said.

-White adds, “I just want to see them go back to normal.”
+“I just want to see them go back to normal,” White adds.

 If approved, USD 259 would join other districts like Maize, Derby, Valley Center who will return to the classroom in some capacity since the beginning of the new year.